What is the best publication strategy in science?

 Choosing the right journal and publication type

 Unfortunately, the information in a journal’s website’s “scope” section can be misleading.
-You must check carefully whether the journal has published articles similar to your current study during the last 3 years.
-If not, probably your chances are low.
+You must check carefully whether the journal has published articles similar to your current study during the last three years.
+If not, your chances are probably low.

 Be cautious of predatory journals!